m22spencer/xray-monolith/README.md

 7. For successful compilation, **the latest build tools with MFC and ATL libraries is required**

 ## Changelog
+**2025.07.14**
+* DLTX: Allow DLTX's `>` to create the property if it doesn't exist (https://github.com/themrdemonized/xray-monolith/issues/289)
+* Optimizations:
+  * Skeleton models outside of view frustum won't have bones calculations, less CPU load
+  * Additionally `r__optimize_calculate_bones` cvar allows to disable calculations for far away objects (default enabled)
+  * `ik_calc_dist` acts as a distance, over which calculations stop (default 100)
+  * `ik_always_calc_dist` is a distance, under which models will perform calculations even when not in frustum (default 20)
+  * In heavily populated maps with loads of entities expect around 2ms less frame time if you are bound by CPU
+* Sound:
+  * Added distance based delay according to the normal 343m/s speed of sound.
+Console variables to tweak:
+    * `snd_distance_based_delay_power` controls the delay strength.
+0 will disable delay.
+Default 1
+    * `snd_distance_based_delay_min_distance` controls minimum distance in meters to start noticing the delay.
+Default 50
+  * Added optional pitch variation to sounds.
+Every time the sound is played it will have slightly different pitch. `snd_pitch_variation_power` controls the variation strength.
+Default 0

 **2025.07.12**
 * lulnope: expose `memory_remove_links` to lua scripts